 Third baseman Colin Moran came to North Carolina as an unheralded recruit but developed into one of the top hitters in the country as he earned All-America honors and was named the Baseball America Freshman of the Year in 2011.
 As a junior, Moran was a finalist for the Golden Spikes Award, led the nation with 91 RBIs and was the No. 6 overall pick of the Miami Marlins in the 2013 MLB Draft.

-Jackson's efforts on the recruiting trail also paid off for the Tar Heels, as the program has consistently signed classes that rank among the nation's best.
+Jackson's efforts on the recruiting trail paid off for the Tar Heels, as the program consistently signed classes that ranked among the nation's best.
 The 2010 group of newcomers ranked No. 7 nationally, the 2011 class was ranked No. 6, the 2012 crop was ranked No. 4, the 2013 edition was ranked No. 5, the incoming class of 2014 was ranked No. 1 and the 2015 edition was ranked No. 5.

 Jackson is a 1998 graduate of Campbell with a bachelor's degree in physical education and he earned a master's degree in education in 2000, also from Campbell.
 During his playing days with the Camels, he played seven different positions and posted a career .268 batting average in 182 games.